Alexander Betts (political scientist): Academic career

+Betts was born in Bristol in the Southwest of the United Kingdom.

 He completed his undergraduate degree at Durham University.
 He then completed an MSc at Bristol University, followed by an MPhil and DPhil from the University of Oxford.
+His doctoral thesis, completed in under 18 months while working at the United Nations High Commissioner for Refugees (UNHCR) in Geneva, examined the conditions under which international cooperation can address protracted refugee situations.
+His thesis won the Winchester Prize for best DPhil in International Relations and this work was later published as Protection by Persuasion: International Cooperation in the Refugee Regime (2009).

-He was appointed Rose Junior Research Fellow in International Relations at Lady Margaret Hall, Oxford in 2006, before becoming Hedley Bull Research Fellow in International Relations at Wadham College, Oxford between 2007 and 2010.
+He was appointed Rose Junior Research Fellow in International Relations at Lady Margaret Hall, Oxford in 2006, before becoming Hedley Bull Research Fellow in International Relations at Wadham College, Oxford, between 2007 and 2010.
 He then spent a year as a post-doc at Stanford University's Center for International Security and Cooperation (CISAC), before becoming Associate Professor in Refugee and Forced Migration Studies in the Oxford Department of International Development at the University of Oxford in 2011.
 He became Professor of Forced Migration and International Affairs in 2015.

 He was Director of the Refugee Studies Centre between 2014 and 2017.
 In 2019, he was appointed Associate Head (Graduate and Research Training) of the Social Sciences Division at the University of Oxford, also becoming Director of the Economic and Social Research Council's 'Grand Union' Doctoral Training Partnership, which includes Oxford University, Open University, and Brunel University London.

 Since 2017, he has led the Refugee Economies Programme at the University of Oxford, which is funded by the IKEA Foundation, which supports the socio-economic inclusion of refugees through a longitudinal study following the economic lives of 16,000 refugees and host community members in Ethiopia, Kenya, and Uganda.

-In 2021, he co-founded the Oxford SDG Impact Lab, which supports students from across Oxford University to collaborate with business to deliver the United Nations Sustainable Development Goals, and co-created the Refugee-Led Research Hub in Nairobi, Kenya which supports aspiring researchers with lived experience of displacement to become leaders in Refugee and Forced Migration Studies.
+In 2021, he co-founded the Oxford SDG Impact Lab, which supports students from across Oxford University to collaborate with business to deliver the United Nations Sustainable Development Goals.
+He also co-created the Refugee-Led Research Hub in Nairobi, Kenya which supports aspiring researchers with lived experience of displacement to become leaders in Refugee and Forced Migration Studies.

 Research

 Most of his research is on refugees in world politics.
 He is centrally concerned with the question of what makes the global refugee system effective, and on reconciling the tension between national interests and refugee rights.
 Under what conditions are nation-states willing to protect, assist, and integrate refugees?
 What is the role of international institutions in influencing the behaviour of states?
 And what role do refugees themselves play as actors within the refugee system?

 The other strand of his work focuses on the relationship between international development and forced displacement, exploring the socio-economic integration of refugees within host countries.
-What explains variation in refugees' welfare outcomes?
+What explains the variation in refugees' welfare outcomes?
 What shapes host community attitudes towards refugees?
-What explain the mobility and migration choices of refugees?
+What explains the mobility and migration choices of refugees?
 Much of this research has taken place in East Africa.